- Solar advice hub

 If caught early on, damage can sometimes be repaired, but if not, the battery may need to be replaced.

-And even if it functions perfectly, batteries last 10-12 years, on average â well short of the typical lifespan of solar panels, which is 25-40 years.
+And even if it functions perfectly, batteries last around 12 years, on average â well short of the typical lifespan of solar panels, which is 25-40 years.

 The Sunsave Guarantee means any Sunsave Plus customers automatically get a free battery replacement once it performs at less than 70% of its original capacity.